-Before proceeding any further, let’s take a closer look at IoT.
+Before proceeding any further, let’s take a closer look at home automation using IoT.
 ‘Internet of Things’ is an umbrella term used for all technologies that enable the connection of a device to the Internet.

 Such systems depend on the collection of data.
 The data is then used for monitoring, controlling and transferring information to other devices via the internet.
 This allows specific actions to be automatically activated whenever certain situations arise.
 In a simple example, consider a smart kettle.
 The kettle can be programmed to automatically turn off once it reaches a specific temperature.
 It might also send a notification to the user on the same.

 Now apply the same concept to the entire home and all the devices present.
 That is a smart home powered by IoT.
 Instead of manually going up to the device and taking action, those actions can be taken at the press of a button.
 These days, most smart IoT home automation devices allow you to control them via an app or even via voice commands.

 Now imagine if you did not even need to undertake such actions.
 In other words, the smart home will know when to take certain actions and automatically take them.
 This is where the future of home automation and IoT lies.

 Here are some possible scenarios that we may see in future.

 These days, smart lighting is all the rage.
 They can be scheduled to turn on/off and change their intensity.
 However, in future, it is possible for this to be taken a step further.
 With IoT enabled across the home, the lights can respond to other actions you take.